 It may start to become a game to him, which rewards the negative behavior of running instead of encouraging the good behavior of getting in the tub!

 People have conflicting opinions on the how often you should bathe your Shih Tzu.

-If you are unsure about how often to bathe your dog, you should talk to your dog’s veterinarian.
+If you are unsure about how often to bathe your dog, a quick chat with your dog’s veterinarian may help.